dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 ---
 title: How to create a subscribe form for Jekyll that actually works!?
-desc: Subscribe form for Jekyll was not available because forms usually work with php code to send emails.
-But with this method, we can add a subscribe form for Jekyll websites which will works out of the box.
+desc: Subscribe form for Jekyll is not readily available because forms usually work with php code to send emails.
+But with this method, we can add a subscribe form on any Jekyll blog which will works out of the box.
 keywords:
 author: sharathdt
 tags: Jekyll